CassBrothersWebDev/video-gallery/README.md

 ## Overview

-This webpage is designed to showcase a list of YouTube videos provided by suppliers.
+This webpage is designed to showcase a list of product videos provided by suppliers.
 The main features include a prominent main video display and a list of videos with thumbnails and titles.
 The JavaScript functionality allows users to click on a video in the list, which updates the main video display with the selected video.

 ## HTML Structure